Course Auditions & Interviews

 Please note that some audition spaces are not readily accessible for those with mobility impairments.
 With advance notice, we are happy to make arrangements for an alternate venue.

 - Theater 10 — Fundamentals of Acting I

 - Theater 109 — Fundamentals of Acting II

 - Theater 110A — Intermediate Acting: Scene Study & Style

 - Theater 110B — Intermediate Acting: The Power of Language

 Notes on Acting Course Auditions

-- Acting students will not be able to enroll in these courses before the beginning of the semester.
-Instead, starting two weeks before classes begin, students will sign up via the TDPS Callboard for auditions which will be held at the beginning of the semester.
+- Students will not be able to enroll in these acting courses before the beginning of the semester.
+Instead, starting two weeks before classes begin, students must sign up via the TDPS Callboard for auditions which will be held at the beginning of the semester.

-- After the auditions, class lists will be posted on the TDPS Callboard.
-If you are accepted into the course, the instructor will give you the Permission Number needed for enrollment and you must then add the course.
+- After auditions, class lists will be posted on the TDPS Callboard.
+If you are accepted into a course, the instructor will give you the Permission Number needed for enrollment and you must then add the course.
 No one will be considered for these courses without an audition.

-- Please contact the instructor of the course directly with questions or clarifications.
+Please contact the course instructor if you have questions or concerns.